If you’re reading this, I’m sure it is with two important questions in mind:

 2- Will he get it?

-Christmas Exodus put simply is a break for Christmas.
-This break only applies to soldiers who are in some sort of training program, not when they have been assigned to their unit.
+Christmas Exodus (or a mass holiday break), put simply, is a break for Christmas.
+This break only applies to soldiers who are in some training program, not when they have been assigned to their unit.

 It is generally about one week before Christmas and continues until a few days after New Year’s Eve.
 The days for your soldier may vary depending on how the holidays fall.